sbettid/bot_interpreter/README.md

 `{label: “node1”, children: [{ edgeLabel: “to_node_2”, label: node_2 }, { edgeLabel: “to_node_3”, label: “node_3”, children […]  }]}`

 The tree is specified in a recursive way, where each node, except the leafs, contains the list of its children nodes.
 Moreover, every node has a label attribute specifying the attribute used to split the data at the node or, in case of a leaf, the conclusion reached.
-All nodes (beside the root) have an edgeLabel property, which rapresents the label of the edge from the parent node and, in our case, also the answer to the parent's question that will determine the next node in the path.
+All nodes (beside the root) have an edgeLabel property, which represents the label of the edge from the parent node and, in our case, also the answer to the parent's question that will determine the next node in the path.

 For a complete example of a decison tree specified in such a format, please have a look at the [examples/test_tree.json](examples/test_tree.json) file, which represent the following classification tree used to take the decision of playing tennis based on the weather:

 ![Graphical representation of the tree](examples/tree_test.jpg)

-Moreover, a tree that can be used as input can be generated and exported using the complementary software for the creation of decision tree starting from a dataset, always part of the thesis, that can be found [at this address](https://gitlab.inf.unibz.it/Davide.Sbetti/customj48);
+A tree that can be used as input can be generated and exported using the complementary software for the creation of decision tree starting from a dataset, always part of the thesis, that can be found [at this address](https://gitlab.inf.unibz.it/Davide.Sbetti/customj48);

-The tree JSON specification can be provided using STDIN after the software has been launched, or as a file parameter (related examples available in the [Usage section](#usage).
+The tree JSON specification can be provided using STDIN after the software has been launched, or as a file parameter (related examples available in the [Usage section](#usage)).

-Moreover, a JSON questions file can be used to specify (using the appropriate parameter), for each different node's label, the question that should be asked to the user and the possible answers and, for leaf nodes, the desired message that we would like to return.
+Optionally, a JSON questions file can be used to specify (using the appropriate parameter), for each different node's label, the question that should be asked to the user and the possible answers and, for leaf nodes, the desired message that we would like to return.

 The questions file contains a JSON object with up to two distinct objects defining questions and answers.
 Each question is an object, identified by its label, containing a question attribute with the related message and, if the question is categorical, a values array containing possible answers with a personalized message.
 For final answers (corresponding to leafs), the label can also be specified partially, since the interpreter applies a "contains" strategy to find the correct message for a given leaf.
 This is particularly helpful if in the tree the label is followed by a number (generally representing the number of instances reaching the node).

 All attributes in the file can be specified partially: we can also personalize only the question message or only the answers messages (also partially).
-The same approach can be used for conclusions, not all of them must be specified.
+The same approach can be used for conclusions, not all of them should be specified.
 In case the interpreter finds a missing question/answer/conclusion, it will simply use a default message.

  The following file is the representation of possible questions (with the answers of the humidity question missing) associated with the tree presented before and available in the [examples/test_questions.json](examples/test_questions.json) file: